Will Guidara: Books

 Guidara is the co-author of four books with Humm: Eleven Madison Park: The Cookbook (Little Brown, 2011), I Love New York: Ingredients and Recipes (Ten Speed, 2013), The NoMad Cookbook and Eleven Madison Park: the Next Chapter.

 Unreasonable Hospitality

 Guidara's book Unreasonable Hospitality: The Remarkable Power of Giving People More Than They Expect was published in 2022.

+In October 2022, Guidara gave a Ted Talk titled "The secret ingredients of great hospitality" discussing his concept of unreasonable hospitality and the story of serving a hot dog to tourists at Eleven Madison Park.
 The book is featured in the TV series The Bear, when the character Richie reads it in the episode "Forks".
 Guidara later received story credit for the third episode of the third season alongside series creator Christopher Storer, and appears as himself in the third-season finale alongside his wife Christina Tosi.